Flexibility Training for Beginners: Where to Start and What Actually Works

 For example, you might be able to touch your toes when stretching passively, but struggle to hinge at the hips during a workout.
 That’s why true movement freedom comes from combining both: flexibility creates the range, and mobility helps you control it.

 If you're not sure where to start, focus on flexibility first—then layer in mobility routines that teach your body how to use that range safely and effectively.
+For a more in-depth explanation of the differences, see our guide Mobility vs. Flexibility: What’s the Difference — and Why It Matters.

 The Different Types of Stretching (And When to Use Them)